There are all sorts of bold statements — both for and against — using liquid fabric softeners and dryer sheets these days.

 - Here’s how to remove a fabric softener stain from your clothing (including stains from dryer sheets).

-- Here’s how to remove fabric softener stains from various fabrics and surfaces.
+- Here’s how to remove fabric softener stains on specific fabrics and surfaces.

-#4 Fabric softener can exacerbate — or even cause — body acne.
+#6 – Fabric softeners and dryer sheets can exacerbate — or even cause — body acne.

 There appears to be some truth to this one.